dmwm/ssh-fu/README.rst

 <http://www.harding.motd.ca/autossh/>`_ to automatically rebuild tunnels.
 Install it, and once you are logged in, type in a window for example::

-  autossh -M 0 -q -Nf vocmsNNN.cern.ch sleep 999999
+  autossh -M 0 -Nf -o ControlPersist=no -L 12345:foo.cern.ch:12345 \
+    vocmsNNN.cern.ch

 This will automatically re-establish your SSH tunnels whenever your network connectivity changes.
 For all practical purposes, once you open your laptop, your tunnels will rebuild in about 30 seconds.
 So usually everything is back by the time you actually start working, with no work on your part.
 And yes, it will automatically prompt you for a new kerberos token whenever your